-There were 47 participants at the 2016 Startup Weekend, and they came up with diverse and creative ideas.
-The first place prize went to the team that proposed a scholarship for disadvantaged youth to go to high-end camps like gymnastics, math, or basketball camp.
-Third place was for an app to find clean bathrooms.
+There have been a variety of participants at past Startup Weekends, and they came up with diverse and creative ideas.
+From a scholarship for disadvantaged youth to go to high-end camps like gymnastics, math, or basketball camp to creating an app to find clean bathrooms.

 “One team of school of Mines students build an automated drink mixing system.
 They went and bought pumps, valves, and all the materials.
 They built an app and had a functional prototype.
 One of the judges actually reimbursed them for the cost of the building material for the prototype,” Brian remembered.

 The ideas are judged on three criteria: the business model, customer validation, and execution and design.
 When picking out the best of the best, judges ask themselves questions like: have they validated the need for their product with potential customers?
 Do they have a minimal viable product?
 Is there a financial plan?
 Did they go out and talk to customers and do surveys?